-Minor in Electrical Engineering: Open to all students except electrical engineering majors, the minor includes coursework in circuits and signals and systems as well as selected upper-division electrical engineering courses.
+Electrical Engineering, Minor: Open to all students except electrical engineering majors, the minor includes coursework in circuits and signals and systems as well as selected upper-division electrical engineering courses.

-Bachelor of Science in Electrical Engineering: Students in the bachelor's degree program take courses in circuits, signals and systems, power systems, and control systems.
+Electrical Engineering, Bachelor of Science Degree: Students in the bachelor's degree program take courses in circuits, signals and systems, power systems, and control systems.

-Master of Science in Electrical Engineering: The master's degree program offers a flexible curriculum that allows you to select coursework that meets your individual goals.
+Electrical Engineering, Master of Science Degree: The master's degree program offers a flexible curriculum that allows you to select coursework that meets your individual goals.
 Students can choose from a thesis or coursework-only option.

-Doctor of Philosophy in Electrical Engineering: Students in the Ph.D. program gain both a wide understanding of electrical engineering fundamentals as well as significant expertise in an area of focus, including both advanced coursework and original research.
+Electrical Engineering, Doctor of Philosophy Degree: Students in the Ph.D. program gain both a wide understanding of electrical engineering fundamentals as well as significant expertise in an area of focus, including both advanced coursework and original research.